bradbell/at_cascade/readme.rst

-omega_grid      A single age-time grid used for omega constraints sex_level       Level below start_node where fits split by sex top_directory   Directory where the input data is located cascade         Fit all descendents of start_node (end_node is ``all``) drill           Only fit the nodes between start_node and end_node
+omega_grid      A single age-time grid used for omega constraints sex_level       Level below start_node where fits split by sex top_directory   Directory where the input data is located cascade         end_node_set has more than one element drill           end_note_set has only one element
 =============   ==================================================

 Input Data
 ##########
-We are using a dismod_at start_node data base so we can use its specifications and so that the the current cascade can be used to download a lot of the data.
+We are using a dismod_at start_node database so we can use the dismod_at database specifications.
+In addition, current cascade_at can be used to download a lot of the data.
 Eventually, the two databases below should probably be joined into one.

 Start Node Database